Last Updated on by Jeremy

 In addition to the above plug-ins, we also are members of several premium services and groups, including the below:

-- Performance Foundry – Those who blog professionally, managing your server is a constant concern.
+- Big Scoots – Those who blog professionally, managing your server is a constant concern.
 Between breaking your site through updates, optimizing for speed, dealing with growth, and so much more, there is always a question on when to upgrade.
-We decided to go to Performance Foundry thanks to their stellar reviews and recommendations from colleagues, and are looking forward to seeing the results of the change as they come in over the next several weeks and months.
+We decided to go to Big Scoots thanks to their stellar reviews and recommendations from colleagues and price point- a single site costs just about $35/month, and we pay to have 10 sites hosted collectively for $100/month!

-- Bluehost – For those who are just getting started, Bluehost offers cheap server space for those who want to work on WordPress (we highly recommend this), but can't quite afford the premium services like Performance Foundry.
-The quality of service can be hit or miss here (based on input from our colleagues), but we've had very little issue running our sites on Bluehost.
+- Bluehost – For those who are just getting started, Bluehost offers cheap server space for those who want to work on WordPress (we highly recommend this), but can't quite afford the premium services like Big Scoots.
+The quality of service can be hit or miss here (based on input from our colleagues), but we've had very little issue running our sites on Bluehost up to about 10,000 page views.

 - Super Star Blogging – A premium blogging course that dives into the details for all things travel blogging- great for beginners and affordable at $99 per course!